BohanLeng/SomeAppleScripts/README.md

 1. Clone this repository or download .zip containing srcipts.
 2. Click and open the script you want by **Script Editor/脚本编辑器** (by default).
 3. Click **File/文件 &rArr; Export/导出** on the menu bar.
 Choose **File Format** to **Application**.
 Specify a name and folder to export.
-4. Good to go. ***⌘+Space*** to open Spotlight search and search the application which you entitled.
+4. Good to go. **⌘+Space** to open Spotlight search and search the application which you entitled.
 Initial launch in any new app will cause a window asking for access.
 Choose **OK** freely.

+**C. Thirdparty Application - Keyboard Maestro**

+Keyboard Maestro provides more convienent approach to binding keyboard chortcuts to script than automator does.
+Since it is a paid application and its configuration is similar to that of [**A**](#configA), we don't dive into Keyboard Maestro any longer for now.